 Overview

-Our Middle School and High School (MSHS) is offered to Grades 6 – 10 with a curriculum framework that supports all students to develop as active learners, global citizens and international minded individuals.
+Our Middle School implements the International Baccalaureate Middle Years Programme (IBMYP) as our curriculum framework that supports all students to develop as active learners, global citizens and international minded individuals.
 Through our inquiry based, constructivist curriculum framework we consistently aim for learning to be significant, relevant, meaningful and challenging.

 Curriculum

-The Middle School Program (MSP) curriculum is comprised of eight subject groups that focus on development of conceptual understanding and interdisciplinary learning that prepares students for success in further studies and in life.
-In the Middle School Program, students can choose to study Language Acquisition Japanese or Language and Literature Japanese.
+The curriculum is comprised of eight subject groups that focus on development of conceptual understanding and interdisciplinary learning that prepares students for success in further studies and in life.
+Students can choose to study Language Acquisition Japanese or Language and Literature Japanese.

 Sciences | Scientific inquiry fosters critical and creative thinking about research and design, as well as the identification of assumptions and alternative explanations.
 Through sciences, students will learn to appreciate and respect the ideas of others, gain good ethical-reasoning skills and further develop their sense of responsibility as members of local and global communities. |